 There’s nothing more humbling than seeing Mother Nature in action.
 This is especially true on the island of Maui, where majestic, thundering waterfalls draw visitors from across the globe.
 Swim beneath a gentle cascade, or trek to a multi-tiered tumbler.
 You’ll soon discover that the best waterfalls on Maui are wild and untamed.

-5 of the Best Waterfalls on Maui
+The Top 5 Best Waterfalls on Maui

 1. Twin Falls

-Local tip: On your way back to the car, stop at the snack stand and pick up a tasty treat.
+Local Tip: On your way back to the car, stop at the snack stand and pick up a tasty treat.
 They have fresh fruit, smoothies, baked goods, and more.

 2. Waimoku Falls